conradborchers/mastery-xai-lak25/README.md

 ## Folder Structure

-* `design.pptx`: Presentation used during interviews for gathering qualitative feedback on designs.
+* `designs.pptx`: Presentation used during interviews for gathering qualitative feedback on designs.
 * `interview.pdf`: Protocol for interviews conducted to collect qualitative data.